 All traditional freshmen, sophomores and other students under the age of 21 are prohibited from the possession and consumption of alcohol.
 All students are prohibited from the use and possession of illegal drugs.
 In addition, student organizations sponsoring events where alcohol is present are subject to the additional requirements and guidelines of the university's social events policy and registration form.
-For more information on the drug and alcohol policy, go to usm.edu/institutional-policies/ policy-pres-pr-001.
+For more information on the drug and alcohol policy, go to usm.edu/student-health-services/annual-alcohol-and-drug-notification.